Microwave-free vector magnetometry with nitrogen-vacancy centers along a single axis in diamond: Magnetometry Method

-For a given NV center, we define the $z$-axis along the symmetry axis of the center.
-A microwave-free magnetometer sensing the longitudinal component of a magnetic field is described in \,\onlinecite{wickenbrock2016microwave}.
-Based on the Hamiltonian (Eq.\ref{eq:eqA1}) and the assumption of an isotropic spin bath, we expect that the effect of a transverse magnetic field on the intensity of PL should not depend on the direction of the transverse field.
+Based on the Hamiltonian (Eq.\,\ref{eq:eqA1}) and the assumption of an isotropic spin bath, we expect that the effect of a transverse magnetic field on the intensity of PL should not depend on the direction of the transverse field.
 In fact, we observe this experimentally, see Fig.\,\ref{fig:nvsetup} (b).
 The PL, however, does depend on the magnitude of the applied transverse field.
 Therefore, we have a sensor for the magnitude of the transverse field.
 Similar to how it is possible to measure the field vector with a scalar magnetometer by applying modulated fields in different directions, it is also possible, as we demonstrate here, to measure both Cartesian components of the transverse field with our sensor.